-Homecoming 1995, a week of "marvelous adventure and fun," officially begins on Monday, October 9.
+Homecoming 1995, a week of "marvelous adventure and fun." officially begins on Monday, October 9.
 Many campus organizations will be sponsoring events throughout the week culminating in the traditional float parade and football game on Saturday, October 14.

-On Friday, October 13, John Rhodes, communication, will host an "Overseas Journalism Experience," while Lance Risley and Michael Schetich, biology, will host lectures on "Lyme Disease in New Jersey," and "Land Use Effects on Lake Water Quality in Northern New Jersey," respectively.
-The day will also feature a reunion luncheon for the Class of 1945 and the field hockey tera m will be in action against Trenton State.

-"Super Saturday," October 14, statts and concludes with a WPC Community Pincit kata evening in Caldwell Plaza.
-The Pioneer soccer team will honor the 1967 team during half-time of their game with Trenton State, while the football team will play host to archivial Montclair State.
+On Friday, October 13, John Rhodes, communication, will host an "Overseas Journalism Experience," while Lance Risley and Michael Sebetich, biology, will host lectures on "Lyme Disease in New Jersey," and "Land Use Effects on Lake Water Quality in Northern New Jersey," respectively.
+The day will also feature a reunion luncheon for the Class of 1945 and the field hockey team will be in action against Trenton State.
+"Super Saturday," October 14, starts off with a "Meet the Deans" breakfast and concludes with a WPC Community Picnic that evening in Caldwell Plaza.
+The Pioneer soccer team will honor the 1967 team during half-time of their game with Trenton State, while the football team will play host to archrival Montclair State.
 The annual float parade and crowning of the homecoming King and Queen will take place at Wightman Field prior to the kickoff of the football game.